Ms Laurion Burrow (Blue Class)

 Phonics, Reading and Writing

 Physical Education gives the children the opportunity to develop their skills of co-ordination, control, manipulation and movement.
 This term we practice and increase the control we have in using pencils, scissors, glue sticks and paint brushes.
-During our P.E. sessions on Wednesdays, Mr Keith will help us develop our gross motor skills.
+During our P.E. sessions on Tuesday, Mr Keith will help us develop our gross motor skills.
 We will be learning to negotiate space safely, as well as using equipment to learn balancing and climbing skills.

 How to help at home